This page describes how the Fourth Estate Public Benefit Corporation participates in public policy and debate through direct and indirect advocacy.

 Some of these organizations engage in advocacy activities for their members and must comply with applicable registration and disclosure laws.
 U.S. trade associations are generally required under federal law to report to their members the portion of payments used for lobbying, as defined by section 162(e) of the U.S. Internal Revenue Code.
 We report all such expenditures in our federal disclosure reports.

-The Fourth Estate Public Benefit Corporation does not allow its trade association dues to be used for political contributions to individual candidates or parties or any political action committee (PAC).
+The Fourth Estate Public Benefit Corporation does not allow its member dues to be used for political contributions to individual candidates or parties or any political action committee (PAC).

 The Fourth Estate does not make political contributions to individual candidates or parties, and we do not currently have a political action committee (PAC).

 We may occasionally make contributions for specific and targeted ballot measures and/or initiatives of importance.

 The Fourth Estate works through the courts, using multiple strategies to make judges, attorneys and policymakers aware of important issues that relate to our public benefit mission, our members and our business.

 Through targeted litigation, filing of amicus (friend of the court) briefs, consulting with supporting attorneys, and collaborating with other organizations, we seek to move policy, and the law forward for all of our stakeholders.